rjake/Rdatasets/doc/psych/rst/Holzinger.9.rst

 Thurstone, Louis Leon and Thurstone, Thelma (Gwinn).
 (1941) Factorial studies of intelligence.
 The University of Chicago Press.
 Chicago, Il.

+Tucker, Ledyard (1958) An inter-battery method of factor analysis, Psychometrika, 23, 111-136.

 Examples
 ~~~~~~~~